toso2004/Network-Project/README.md

 A Smart City network combines multiple LANs using the most suitable topology for each department:

-Department	Topology	Purpose
+Department	--Topology -- Purpose

-🛑 Traffic Management	Ring	Continuous & reliable data flow for lights & sensors 👮 Police Station	Star	Centralized management & easy troubleshooting 🚒 Fire Station	Star	Reliable & scalable for emergency coordination 📚 Library	Bus	Simple & cost-effective for low-traffic networks ⚡ Power Grid Monitoring	Mesh	Maximum redundancy for critical infrastructure
+🛑 Traffic Management --  Ring	 --  Continuous & reliable data flow for lights & sensors

+👮 Police Station	-- Star --	Centralized management & easy troubleshooting

+🚒 Fire Station	 -- Star	-- Reliable & scalable for emergency coordination

+📚 Library	 -- Bus   --	Simple & cost-effective for low-traffic networks

+⚡ Power Grid Monitoring -- 	Mesh --	Maximum redundancy for critical infrastructure

 All LANs connect to a central distribution layer and router for inter-department communication and internet access.